What Environmental Commissions Do

 - Work with neighboring commissions and other organizations to address regional and state-wide environmental problems;

 - Obtain grant funding for a variety of hands-on projects.
-Starting in 2013, ANJEC offered Open Space Stewardship Grants of up to $1500 each for commissions to use on projects that advance local open space stewardship.
-The application deadline for the 2014 round of grants is April 2, 2014.
+Starting in 2013, ANJEC offers Open Space Stewardship Grants of up to $1500 each for commissions to use on projects that advance local open space stewardship.
+The applications for 2016 will be available in January 2016.

 In April 2013, the League of Municipalities magazine published an article by Thomas C. Hannen, Jr., the Mayor of Cranford on "Tapping the Power of Environmental Commissions."